Lesson Plan: Teach Special Education Students to Sort Laundry by Color, Fabric, and Temperature. Use Videos, Worksheets, and Hands-on Practice.

 - Guided Practice (15 minutes):

-- Provide support and guidance as needed, ensuring students understand the sorting criteria.
+- Provide support and guidance as needed, ensuring that students understand the sorting criteria.

 - Encourage students to work collaboratively, helping each other if necessary.